epsilonrt/spaiot-lib/README.md

 - decoding frames on the connection between the control panel and the motor block to monitor the status of the spa,
 - remote control of push buttons

-It is documented using doxygen and delivered with examples.
-Unit tests provide continuous integration and diffusion (CI / CD)
+It is documented using [doxygen](https://www.doxygen.nl/index.html) and delivered with [examples](https://github.com/epsilonrt/spaiot-lib/tree/master/examples).
+[Unit tests](https://github.com/epsilonrt/spaiot-lib/tree/master/test) provide continuous integration and diffusion ([CI/CD](https://en.wikipedia.org/wiki/CI/CD))

 ### Decoding frames

 Decoding requires only 3 GPIO pins of the ESP chip.
-These pins are connected to the SDATA, SCLK clock and nWR write signals of the bus between the control panel and the motor block.
+These pins are connected to the SDATA, SCLK and nWR signals of the bus between the control panel and the motor block.
 These 3 signals constitutes a synchronous serial bus (similar to the SPI bus) that transmits frames consisting of 16-bit words.
 The words are composed of 2 bytes A and B. B is the most significant byte and it is transmitted first.
 Bytes are transmitted with the most significant bit first (left).